Most interesting landmarks of Indonesia

 - Leang Leang Caves (Pettae Cave and Pettakere Cave) – South Sulawesi.
 Caves with paintings left by Toalan culture, which existed 5000 – 1000 BC.
 Paintings of babirusa hint at a possibility that pig was domesticated here by this time.
 Numerous hand prints.

-- Raja Ampat rock paintings – West Papua.
+- Raja Ampat rock paintings – Western New Guinea, West Papua.
 Diverse prehistoric rock paintings of high quality, made some 3000 – 5000 years ago.

 Megaliths, traditional villages and rock-cut tombs